The geometry of a speech is one factor that will determine its impact.

 An opening sentence must be catchy, a grabber — powerful.

 Once you have chosen an effective introduction for your speech, you already have the makings of an equally effective conclusion.
-Here are some examples to consider:
+Here are some examples I give my clients in my public speaking training courses:

 - You could open with a rhetorical question and conclude by returning to that question.
 Offer an answer or encourage the audience members to reflect on the question and come up with their own answers.
 For example, if you open with What would you do if you knew you only had three months to live?, you could conclude by asking the audience the same question and encouraging them to think about what is most important in their lives.